VictorianScribblers/DrCFloyd.github.io/_posts/2019-06-04-contemplativeDH2.md

 ---
 layout: post
-title: Toward a Contemplative DH, Part Two: What It's (Maybe, Probably) Not
+title: Toward a Contemplative DH 2
 posted-by: Courtney Floyd
 ---
+<h1>Toward a Contemplative DH, Part Two: What It's (Maybe, Probably) Not</h1>
 <!-- wp:paragraph -->
 <p>In <a rel="noreferrer noopener" aria-label="my last post (opens in a new tab)" href="https://courtneyafloyd.com/2019/05/23/3229/" target="_blank">my last post</a>, I explored a set of questions I've been thinking about since I started my new job at the University of Virginia's Contemplative Sciences Center: <strong>What does labelling DH work as contemplative make possible?
 Might the framework of contemplative learning help us answer the question of what the humanities bring to the digital? </strong></p>
 <!-- /wp:paragraph -->